 MATE Internship Program Information for Employers

-Through summer 2013, the MATE Center is funded by the National Science Foundation (NSF) to place 12-15 college students on UNOLS, USCG, and Institute For Exploration vessels.
+The MATE Center is funded by the National Science Foundation (NSF) to place 12-15 college students on UNOLS and USCG vessels.
 Internships can range from a single two-week cruise to several months, including multiple cruises and shore time.
 The funding covers the students’ travel and stipends.
 Intern hosts only need to provide the intern with a bunk, food, and a mentor.
 The MATE Center’s at-sea internships are a win-win situation for both the marine technicians and students.
 The marine technicians gain qualified free staff support and a first look at potential future employees.
 Students gain valuable work experiences and skills needed for a career in marine technology.

-If you are considering hosting an intern, but would like more information, please read-on, or contact the MATE Internship Coordinator by email (email@example.com) or by phone at (302) 731-3035.
+If you are considering hosting an intern, but would like more information, please read-on, or contact the MATE Internship Coordinator at [email protected].

 Are you ready to host an intern?
 Submit your internship host request HERE!

 If you have your own internship program and would like to post your internship on the MATE Website, please complete THIS form.